LL.M. Externship Opportunities

 - Students CANNOT receive any credit for a Spring externship with an employer for whom the student will be working during the fall semester.

-In addition to opportunities at private law firms, accounting firms and companies in the Washington, D.C. area, students secured Spring 2015 externships at:
+In addition to opportunities at private law firms, accounting firms and companies in the Washington, D.C. area, students have secured externships at:

 - American Bar Association